stefanspringer1/SwiftXML/README.md

 <a><formula id="3"/><image id="2"/><formula id="1"/></a>
 ```

-As a sidenote, for such an `XTransformation` the lengths of the element names do not really matter: apart from the initialization of the transformation before the execution and from what happens inside the rules, the appliance of the rules is not less efficient if the element names are longer.
+As a side note, for such an `XTransformation` the lengths of the element names do not really matter: apart from the initialization of the transformation before the execution and from what happens inside the rules, the appliance of the rules is not less efficient if the element names are longer.

 Instead of using a transformation with a very large number of rules, you should use several transformations, each dedicated to a separate “topic”.
 E.g. for some document format you might first transform the inline elements and then the block elements.
 Splitting a transformation into several transformations practically does not hurt performance.